 But in exchange, it provides a wide range of flexibility.
-Carbon offset projects can be highly technical CCS programs or focused on natural approaches, such as restoring natural carbon sinks like forests and peat bogs.
+Carbon offset projects can be highly technical CCS programs or focused on natural approaches.
+Example is restoring natural carbon sinks like forests and peat bogs.

 Keys to a Successful Pricing Mechanism

 Setting carbon prices that work requires a few key ingredients.
 Carbon pricing policies need to achieve the primary goal of reducing emissions.

 And to do that, they often require the following elements:

 - Justice – This is the “polluter pays” principle.
 The guilty party bears a monetary cost for the negative social cost of their practices.